 The Board defines planning time as time for educational planning and other task-related functions that cannot normally be accomplished during instructional periods.
 Planning time should not be confused with personal time.
-Planning time is not to be used for running personal errands, conducting personal business, or pursuing non-school hobbies and/or interests.
+Planning time should not be used on a regular basis for running personal errands, conducting personal business, or pursuing nonschool hobbies and/or interests.
+Should such be necessary, permission from administration in advance is required